Last Updated on July 20, 2023 by Melissa S.

-Half term is here for most of the UK, and for a lot of parents that means time to fill entertaining the kids which can add up to a great deal of expense.
-Below I list some cheap & thrifty Halloween ideas for activities in and out of the house – as well as money saving tips for days out.
+Half term is approaching for most of the UK, and for a lot of parents that means time to fill entertaining the kids which can add up to a great deal of expense.
+Below I list some of my favourite thrifty Halloween ideas for activities in and out of the house – as well as money saving tips for Halloween days out.

 Pumpkin picking seems to be more popular than ever in the UK, certainly in my local area there seem to be more and more farms offering pumpkins fresh from the fields, as well as assorted Halloween activities.
 Depending on the cost of entry, this can be a very reasonably priced day out.